General Relativity Contains the Standard Model

 The solution to this problem is to incorporate the branch of mathematics known as spinor theory [45] into KK theory.
 Spinor theory dictates that a null vector (the photon) may be equated to a pair of spinors (fermions).
 When this is combined with 6D KK theory with the proper HD coordinate dependence, all of the observed fermions are produced.
 And because there is no relation between fermions and scalars as with supersymmetry, this produces no scalars.
 Agreement with observation is at hand.

 The current method of choice for the incorporation of fermions into KK theory is supersymmetry.
 This is more natural than their incorporation by hand, but there are severe drawbacks.
 For example, the fermionic superpartners of KK's bosons have not been detected.
 Similarly, the bosonic superpartners of the observed fermions are not observed.
 Thus there is little evidence from experiment for supersymmetry.
-By comparison, the evidence for 3DT is the fermionic physics of the SM --- it will reproduce the observable features of the SM.
+By comparison, the evidence for 3D time is the fermionic physics of the SM --- it will reproduce the observable features of the SM.
 Spinor theory dictates that the photon may be equated to many pairs of fermions in the Lagrangian.
 These fermions are the observed ones.
-Spinor theory in 3DT is proven every day in particle accelerators.
+Spinor theory in 3D time is proven every day in particle accelerators.
 It will account for pair production by producing spinor-vector interaction terms in the Lagrangian (the assumption of minimal coupling in the SM).
 With two spinors and one vector as factors, this term represents a Feynman diagram with two external fermionic lines and one external bosonic line.

-In addition, one of the new terms to appear as a result of HD coordinate dependence is the term for the Dirac equation.
+In addition, one of the new terms to appear naturally in the 6D curvature scalar as a result of HD coordinate dependence is the term for the Dirac equation.
 This equation and all it implies must be assumed in other theories such as $d=11$ Supergravity, for example.

 One advantage of Supergravity is that it provides a number for the dimensionality of spacetime.
 Nahm [46] showed 11 is the maximum number of dimensions of spacetime for supersymmetric gravity.
 In 11 dimensions, nature is maximally supersymmetric.
 Witten [47] proved 11 is the minimum number of dimensions required for the incorporation of the group $SU(3)\times SU(2)\times U(1)$ of the SM.
 However, this assumes the one-vector-for-one-dimension aspect, along with its disadvantages, of the non-Abelian theories mentioned above.
 Cremmer, Julia and Scherk [48] showed that in 11 dimensions there is only one choice for additional matter fields.
 Freund and Rubin [49] showed that d=11 Supergravity naturally compactifies to four macroscopic and seven microscopic dimensions.